juanpenia/Pascal-dtb/README.md

 # DecimalToBinary
-Decimal to Binary written in Pascal.
+Decimal to Binary written in Pascal (not finised).